 Expect hiccups and setbacks.
 On tense and tired days days the focus is just to loosen problem areas.
 Use lying or sitting variations rather than standing.
 Sometimes I would just lie on the bed and roll or twist and intuitively find what my system needed.

 Try lying in savasana (corpse pose), running awareness through each body part, letting go of as much tension as possible.
-(Even this can be agony in a bad flare – I have a separate article on modified savasana and other lying poses for the very painful body).
+(Even this can be agony in a bad flare – I am writing a separate article on modified savasana and other lying poses for the very painful body).
 The may be days where you are too sick to even contemplate it.
 No problem, just take a break and get back on the horse when you can.

 After a while you will become attuned to changes in tension/ flexibility levels as another indicator of the general level of inflammation in the body. (eg. between 24-72 hours after gluten or a chemical hit I notice I am asymmetrical, achey and tense)